bryantChhun/mm2Python/README.md

 > ```
 > "dat" is an ndarray-like object that can be used interchangeably with numpy arrays.

+# about
+> clicking "START monitor" causes mm2python to register for some global and datastore events (https://micro-manager.org/wiki/Version_2.0_API_Events)
+>

 # License
 Chan Zuckerberg Biohub Software License